Royrdan/anycubic_cloud/README.md

 The server should be running and go to localhost:8000 in your web browser.
 Login to your anycubic account and everything should be setup.

 Please let me know if I have any mistakes with the instructions as I have done them out of memory.
+There may have been something I forgot or missed.
+Thanks
 Also please let me know any improvements / issues.
 If you can figure out the delete command let me know.